Prismatic Changelog

 Updated syntax for creating components, actions, and inputs helps to catch common errors at compile time (rather than runtime), and new utility functions help to guarantee that you pass the correct variable types to third party SDKs and APIs.

 For info on upgrading an existing 1.x custom component to 2.x, see our Upgrade Guide.
-You can dive in to the Spectral code on GitHub, or review the Spectral 2.x docs.
+You can dive in to the Spectral code on GitHub.

 Components are now assigned an integer version that increments each time the component is published.
 If a custom component is at "version 3" and you publish a new component definition, that new definition gets "version 4".
 This allows you to update or extend components without unintentionally impacting existing integrations that use them, ensuring your integrations remain stable.
 Integration builders can then update the component versions used in their integrations, or roll back to a previous versions when desired, and will be notified when newer versions of components are available.